 She was telling me in short I wasn’t alone and others too have similar and far worse problems.
 I understood her point intellectually but emotionally not really.
 I rejected the idea that there are possibly people who need to endure more than enough.
 Her name was Patrizia Yao.

 At the same time, I was questioning about the meaning of life.
 I was wondering what is it that will satisfy indefinitely.
-I made many different observations from my brother who was addicted to computer games yet failing subjects to those people like my dad who loves money.
+I made many different observations from my brother who was addicted to computer games, yet failing school subjects to those people like my dad who love money.
 Dad’s perfectionism bothered me much.
 Yeah I get it: it’s nice to be successful, rich, and all but I wonder what’s next when you do achieve it.
 It’s the same for other activities.
 It’s like turning a switch on and off.
 Sometimes you feel happy but other times you are looking for something more.

 I was drawn to it.
 So in the library I often looked for books on it.
 I usually read on fantasy, classics, comics but rarely about the spiritual.
 Then I found this book about people who experience God and His plan in their lives.
-It was unexpected because well I thought it’s all about doing rituals to make God happy so that voila your life can be perfect.
+It was unexpected because well, I thought it’s all about doing rituals to make God happy so that voila your life can be perfect.

 Haha I was wrong.
 It was mind boggling.
 I also was puzzled by the Christian guy Paolo because he was like really nice and although some guys made fun of him, he made friends with them.